Jessie Fleming: Senior debut and rise to prominence (2013–19)

-2015–16: 2015 World Cup and 2016 Summer Olympics

-In early 2015, Fleming moved to Vancouver to train full-time with the national team ahead of the 2015 FIFA Women's World Cup.
+In early 2015, Fleming moved to Vancouver to train full-time with the national team ahead of the 2015 FIFA World Cup.
 In January, she started all three matches at the 2015 Four Nations Tournament in China, which Canada won.
 On March 4, 2015, Fleming scored her first senior international goal in a 2–0 win over Scotland at the 2015 Cyprus Cup.

-On April 27, 2015, Fleming was named to the roster for the 2015 FIFA Women's World Cup; at the age of 17, she was the youngest player on the Canadian team.
+On April 27, 2015, Fleming was named to the roster for the 2015 World Cup, held on home soil in Canada.
+At the age of 17, she was the youngest player on the Canadian team.
 On May 14, she scored the only goal in a behind-closed-doors friendly against Mexico, which Canada won 1–0.
 On June 15, she started Canada's final group stage match of the World Cup against Netherlands in front of 45,420 fans at Olympic Stadium.
-The match ended 1–1, which was enough for Canada to win Group A.
+The match ended 1–1, which was enough for Canada to win Group A. Canada defeated Switzerland, its first World Cup knockout stage win since 2003, but fell to England in the quarter-final.

 At the CONCACAF Olympic Qualifiers, Fleming made three appearances in the group stage and scored her second international goal against Trinidad and Tobago on February 14, helping Canada win Group A. However, she did not feature in the semi-final win over Costa Rica or in the final loss to the United States.
 On July 20, she scored her third international goal in a friendly win over China at the Stade Sébastien Charléty.
 She was named to Canada's 2016 Summer Olympics squad, which defeated the home team Brazil to win a bronze medal.
 She had a secondary assist on the winning goal, scored by Christine Sinclair.

-2017–19: 50 caps and 2019 World Cup

 Fleming made her 50th senior appearance on March 7, 2018, scoring her fifth international goal in a 3–0 win over South Korea at the 2018 Algarve Cup.
+She was by this point established as one of the most promising younger players on a team, at a time when commentators were increasingly contemplating its future upon the eventual retirement of longtime captain Sinclair.

-On May 25, 2019, Fleming was named to the roster for the 2019 FIFA Women's World Cup, where she played every minute of the tournament.
+On May 25, 2019, Fleming was named to the roster for the 2019 FIFA World Cup, where she would eventually play every minute of the tournament for Canada.
 On June 15, she scored her first World Cup goal in the 2–0 group stage victory over New Zealand and was chosen Player of the Match.
+Canada was ultimately eliminated in the Round of 16 by Sweden, which renewed doubts about the program's future.
+Fleming would reflect, years later, that it was "really disappointing.
+I think it's fair to say we feel like we underperformed that tournament."